-Revenue recognised under AASB 15 is measured at the amount which the Company expects to receive in consideration for satisfying performance obligations to a customer.
+Revenue recognised under AASB 15 - Revenue from Contracts with Customers is measured at the amount which the Company expects to receive in consideration for satisfying performance obligations to a customer.
 A performance obligation is the distinct good or service defined within the contract with a customer.
 The transaction price is allocated to one or more performance obligations contained within the contract, with revenue being recognised as or when the performance obligation is satisfied.